dmarx/ai-themed-card-game/README.md

 extra point objectives similar to longest road/largest army in catan
 - player who controls current SOTA artifact
 - player who controls most powerful/advanced compute cluster

+---

+* **"preferred provider"**
+  * instead of (in addition to?) "regions", we could have chunks of compute associated with a "preferred provider" at which the player gets a discount